scottvr/retree/README.md

 6 directories, 5 files
 ```

-### Also in the repo is a vacode extension for the same, that does it in natuve typescript, without requiring the bash, python, or go versions of retree
+### Also in the repo is a vscode extension

+The `retree-vscx` version does the same thing, but in natuve typescript, without requiring the bash, python, or go versions of `retree`

 see the retree-vscx/ subdirectory.
 It has yet to be packaged so if you want to run it, open extension.ts within vscode and press F5.
 I'll get around to bundling it up eventually.

 Here's an example of usage within vscode :